 Make Family Road Trips Quality Time

-Planning games to play in the car isn’t always the most exciting part of preparing for a vacation—especially for parents!
-But with some forethought, you can make your hours in the car fun and reinforce the early learning essentials your kids are exploring through other enrichment activities.
+But with a little planning, you can make your hours in the car fun and reinforce the early learning essentials your kids are exploring through other enrichment activities.

-If you’re looking for extra help, check out our learning membership.
-It includes award-winning apps as well as printables and hands-on activities that can brighten up any long ride.
+If you’re looking for extra help, check out our play-based programs, including award-winning apps, printables, and hands-on activities that can brighten up any ride.

-No matter what the game is, there’s almost always a way to tie it back to the 5 C’s.
-Ask questions that make your kids think, focus on Core Skills like literacy and math, and pick games that will be fun for the adults on the trip too.
+No matter what the game is, there’s almost always a way to tie it back to learning.
+Ask questions that make your kids think, focus on core skills like literacy and math, and pick games that will be fun for the adults on the trip too.
 You’ve got this!